cockroachdb/docs/v22.1/query-behavior-troubleshooting.md

 For a developer-centric overview of optimizing SQL statement performance, see [Optimize Statement Performance Overview](make-queries-fast.html).
 {{site.data.alerts.end}}

+## Query issues

-## Identify slow statements
+### Identify slow queries

 Use the [slow query log](logging-use-cases.html#sql_perf) or DB Console to detect slow queries in your cluster.

 High latency SQL statements are displayed on the [Statements](ui-statements-page.html) page of the DB Console.
-To view the Statements page, [access the DB Console](ui-overview.html#db-console-access) and click **Statements** on the left.

 You can also check the [service latency graph](ui-sql-dashboard.html#service-latency-sql-99th-percentile) and the [CPU graph](ui-hardware-dashboard.html#cpu-percent) on the SQL and Hardware Dashboards, respectively.
 If the graphs show latency spikes or CPU usage spikes, these might indicate slow queries in your cluster.